 A redeclare construct in a modifier replaces the declaration of a local class or component with another declaration.
 A redeclare construct as an element replaces the declaration of a local class or component with another declaration.
 Both redeclare constructs work in the same way.
 The redeclare construct as an element requires that the element is inherited, and cannot be combined with a modifier of the same element in the extends-clause.
-For modifiers the redeclare of classes uses a special short-class-definition construct; that is a subset of normal class definitions and semantically behave as the corresponding class-definition.
+For modifiers, the redeclare of classes uses the short-class-definition construct, which is a special case of normal class definitions and semantically behaves as the corresponding class-definition.